 As consumers continue to favor sedan alternatives, your F&I office should be prepared to present the best finance and insurance products for trucks, SUVs, electric cars, and autonomous vehicles.
 These models have different equipment and technology than standard sedans, and therefore may require special warranties and policies if customers want to get the most out of their purchase.
 You can also help buyers compare auto insurance quotes right in the F&I office so they can understand what it will cost to insure their new vehicle.

-As VP of Sales, Michael Kenton is responsible for driving sales and business development for DealerPolicy, with a focus on growing the company’s dealership footprint.
+As VP of Dealer Solutions, Michael Kenton is responsible for driving sales and business development for DealerPolicy, with a focus on growing the company’s dealership footprint.
 Prior to joining DealerPolicy, Michael was a member of senior management at Enterprise Holdings, leading 5 brands within one of the company’s largest markets.
 He has a 15-year track record of senior level sales and operations experience within the automotive industry.